kleros/cross-chain-arbitration-proxy/README.md

 ## Disclaimers

 -   Users willing to request a dispute **SHOULD** watch the arbitrable contract on the Home Network to know when requesting dispute is possible.
 -   However, if there is a time limit for when the dispute can be requested, the Arbitration Proxies **CANNOT** guarantee the dispute request will be notified in time.
-This is due to the asynchonous nature of cross-chain communication.
+This is due to the asynchronous nature of cross-chain communication.
--   Once the dispute is created, their lifecycle will happen entirely on Ethereum.
+-   Once the dispute is created, its lifecycle will happen entirely on Ethereum.

 ## High-Level Algorithm